 Type Of Wound

 Now different people hunt using different weapons.
-There are those that use compound bows or cross bows, and there are those that us guns.
+There are those that use compound bows or best crossbow for the money, and there are those that us guns.
 If you use a compound bow one of the things you will need to factor in is the broadhead.

 It is important that you retrieve your mechanical broadhead/fixed before field dressing your kill.
 If for one reason or the other this is not possible you will need to be extra careful when gutting the deer.